 If you believe it here, believe it then.

-And and he I guess he's upset.
+And I guess he's upset.

-I guess the RNC has asked for uh the arrest records in this particular case, and he claims he's innocent.
+I guess the RNC has asked for the arrest records in this particular case, and he claims he's innocent.

-I uh you know, I'll even take it a step further, Greg.
+You know, I'll even take it a step further, Greg.

-I I hope no man would ever do this to any woman ever.
+I hope no man would ever do this to any woman ever.

-Look at the what Clarence Thomas went through, real quick, Greg.
+Look at what Clarence Thomas went through.

 Well, let me just say a couple of things.

-I can uh affirm that they don't make an arrest and book somebody on a felony charge without probable cause, which means at least the detectives who uh made the arrest uh and booked him on that felony charge felt that there was evidence of under the statute significant visible injuries.
+As a California lawyer who grew up in Los Angeles and practiced there, I can affirm that they don't make an arrest and book somebody on a felony charge without probable cause, which means at least the detectives who made the arrest and booked him on that felony charge felt that there was evidence of, under the statute, significant visible injuries.

-Uh, because there's one line in the TMZ report that if is if it turns out to be true, I think would be devastating to his case.
+Let me get to that when we get back because there's one line in the TMZ report that if it turns out to be true, I think would be devastating to his case.

 The one line in TMZ that, you know, if it turned out to be true, Greg, legally, well, she hit me first.

-If that in fact is true.
+If that in fact is true, it would.

 On the one hand, it's a self-serving statement by the accused that he's defending himself, but on the other hand, it's an admission, a confession that he hit her second.

-You know, it's one thing to defend yourself against an individual, especially a woman uh who's hitting you and you might grab her arms or wrists and so forth.
+You know, it's one thing to defend yourself against an individual, especially a woman who's hitting you and you might grab her arms or wrists and so forth, but these were reportedly injuries to the face of the alleged victim.

-And so that will be a damning admission if in fact it's true that he hit her in the face.
+And so that will be a damning admission if, in fact, it's true that he hit her in the face.

 And at some point, Carrie, I would assume, I mean, I guess others have applied for this as well on the media, but people are wanting the arrest records.

-I assume with that might be some, you know, if there's any physical evidence that might be released or mugshots, I don't know what they're looking for.
+I assume with that might be some, you know, if there's any physical evidence that might be released or mugshots.

-I mean, she hit me first, is something I heard yesterday from my five-year-old.
+I mean, she hit me first is something I heard yesterday from my five-year-old.

-Um, but I think I think there's just so much more.
+But I think there's just so much more.

-With no corroborating evidence and all of obviously a lot of politics for the rest of his life, his wife's life and his kids' lives.
+With no corroborating evidence and all of obviously a lot of politics for the rest of his life, his wife's life and his kids' lives, sadly, these charges against Justice Kavanaugh are out there and what he went through.

-The principles of due process presumption of innocence are key.
+The principles of due process, presumption of innocence are key.

-All right, thank you both.
+Thank you both.

 Carrie, thank you.